Effective time tracking and invoicing for small teams, but lacks other workforce management features.

-Harvest nails the basics, making it an excellent choice for solo professionals or freelancers, consultants, and small teams prioritizing simplicity in time tracking and invoicing.
+Harvest nails the basics, making it an excellent choice for solo professionals, freelancers, consultants, and small teams that just need the essentials.

-However, it lacks sophisticated time tracking features and additional functions—like advanced project management or team scheduling and collaboration features.
+However, it lacks sophisticated time tracking features and additional functions, like advanced project management, team scheduling, and collaboration features.
 Moreover, the lack of integration with payroll software might be a significant drawback for some users.
-Larger businesses with more complex needs may quickly outgrow what Harvest can offer, especially if they require extensive customization or desire an all-in-one tool.
+Larger businesses with more complex needs may quickly outgrow what Harvest can offer, especially if they require extensive customization or desire an all-in-one workforce management tool.

 Key Features:

-- Invoicing: Generate professional invoices automatically populated with logged time entries and customizable billing rates.
+- Invoicing and payments: Generate professional invoices automatically populated with logged time entries, customizable billing rates, and online payment support through Stripe and PayPal.

 - Expense tracking: Record expenses with attached receipts or billable costs to include on invoices.